-A ritual is a traditional and ordered sequence of collective actions in which a sacred purpose is achieved through an interplay between the sacred and the mundane world.2 Moore and Habel define seven types of ritual, stretching over all aspects of life.
+A ritual is a traditional and ordered sequence of collective actions in which participants achieve a sacred purpose through an interplay between the sacred and the mundane world.2 Moore and Habel define seven types of ritual, stretching over all aspects of life.
 In this brief study, I will focus on initiation rituals and rites of passage.

 A rite of passage is according to Moore and Habel a Ritual action through which the initiate is ‘separated ́ from one ‘world’ and taken into another.3 Rites of passage are performed on special occasions and mainly deal with entering a new stage of life.
 Many cultures perform birth rituals, puberty rituals, marriage rituals and death rituals; In the Catholic Church, for example, these turning points in life are celebrated with Baptism, Confirmation, Matrimony and the Extreme Unction.

 Besides initiation rituals to demarcate stages of life, there are also initiation rituals for special occasions, such as a coronation, ordination of a priest, academic graduations, membership to a (secret) society or the initiation of the shaman.

 Arnold van Gennep (1873–1957), a French anthropologist, born in Germany to a Dutch father, is famous for his study of rites of passage.
 In his book Les Rites de Passage (1909).
 Van Gennep argues in this book that rites of passage comprise of three ritual stages; the so-called tripartite structure: séparation, marge, and agrégation (separation, transition, and reincorporation), or pre-liminal, liminal, and post-liminal stages (before, at, and past the threshold).